AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/view-and-configure-event-notifications-group.md

 ## View and configure a group's event notifications

+>[!TIP]
+>
-1. (Conditional and optional) If you are a Workfront administrator and you are already on the Email Notifications page (Setup > Email > Notifications), you can do the following and then skip to step 6: Delete **System Event Notifications** in the box above the list, start typing the group's name in the box, then click it when it appears.
+>If you are a Workfront administrator and you are already on the Email Notifications page (Setup > Email > Notifications), you can do the following and then skip to step 6: Delete **System Event Notifications** in the box above the list, start typing the group's name in the box, then click it when it appears.

 {{step-1-to-setup}}